WE CAN now reveal the four finalists in our highly anticipated Towpath Talk Top Team award…

 Readers have enthusiastically risen to the challenge of finding a group of unsung heroes who have gone that extra mile for their local stretch of towpath, canal or river, waterways association or community boat – and a long and wide-ranging list of nominations has been narrowed down to four by our expert panel of judges.

-Month after month we are pleased to report on the staggering number of groups out there who are beavering away for the benefit of the inland waterways – and now is the time to give some of them a little extra recognition.
+Month after month we are staggered by the number of teams out there who are rolling up their sleeves and giving up their time in all manner of ways for the benefit of the inland waterways and the wider community in general – and now is the time to recognise just a few of them.

 The award has evolved from our individual Volunteer of the Year competition, and is again being generously sponsored by ABC Leisure Group Ltd, which will be giving the hire of a day boat carrying up to 10 people, which can be taken from any of the following locations: Alvechurch, Aldermaston, Anderton, Whitchurch, Blackwater, Gayton, Goytre or Hilperton.

 WITH its fully accessible wide beam boat based at Blisworth Marina, Crusader Community Boating specialises in boat trips for disabled people of any age as well as elderly people in care homes.

 There is no charge for people from Northamptonshire and the service is run by fully trained crew volunteers and funded through voluntary donations.